-Adding Instagram media to WordPress with these approaches is great for posts that only need a few Instagram images, but if you are looking to continually post Instagram images and videos to a WordPress site without doing anything manually, then in true WordPress fashion – there’s a plugin for that.
+Adding Instagram photos and videos to WordPress with these approaches is great for posts that only need a few Instagram images, but if you are looking to continually post Instagram images and videos to a WordPress site without doing anything manually, then in true WordPress fashion – there’s a plugin for that.

-Intagrate is a premium WordPress plugin that is useful for anyone looking to republish their Instagram media on their WordPress site.
+Intagrate is a premium WordPress plugin that is useful for anyone looking to republish their Instagram media on their WordPress site as Posts.
 Let’s take a quick look at how to get up and running:

-When you visit your site you will see your Instagram images posted.
-From then on, all new Instagram images and videos are posted to WordPress:
+When you visit your site you will see your Instagram images posted in your blog as posts.
+From then on, all new Instagram images and videos are posted to your WordPress blog instantly.

 The default settings are enough to get you started, but if you want to save your Instagram images and videos to the WordPress media library as they are posted (great for having a backup of your Instagram media), then I recommend enabling the ‘Save Instagram Media to Media Library’ setting.

-The plugin can filter images based on hashtag, allow you to manually moderate images, display videos, and show Instagram posts with multiple media as a slider.
-It can also import comments from Instagram as WordPress comments.
+The plugin can filter images based on hashtags, allowing you to manually moderate images, display videos, and show Instagram posts with multiple media as a slider.
+It can also import comments from Instagram as WordPress post comments.
 Take a look at all the various features available.

 That’s it – set it up and let it run, and you’ve got an automatic way of posting Instagram images to your WordPress site.

 Adding an Instagram feed to your WordPress site

 Creating posts from every Instagram photo and video isn’t for everyone, and that’s where Instagram feeds come in.
 They’re essentially automatically updated galleries that display your Instagram posts anywhere you want on your website.